WELCOME TO SUBZERO COMICS. WE BUY COMICS toys & games for CASH

 Does Genre Matter in Regards to the Value of Your Comic Books?

 You might be wondering how important genre is when selling your comic books.
 A basic answer to this is: genre is extremely important to comics.
 A superhero comic book from the early 1960s has much more potential of being valuable when compared to a Classics Illustrated comic (we consider Classics Illustrated comics to be more history/literature books with pictures and not really comics in the same sense).

 Here is a quick and easy-to-understand guide on all of the comic book genres and how each stands in terms of value.

 This is one of the most common genres for old comic books.
 Many people who are trying to sell comic books (at least old comics), will usually have a good amount of these.
 Some of the titles include Four Color Comics, Walt Disney Comics and Stories, Uncle Scrooge, New Funnies, Archie Comics, and many more.

-Cartoon comics were published more in the 1930 thru the 1960s and eventually they would see a decline.
+Cartoon comics were published more in 1930 thru the 1960s and eventually they would see a decline.
 They would not completely end.
-Titles such as Simpsons Comics (which just recently ended), Adventure Time, and many others became popular among collectors.
+Titles such as Simpsons Comics (which just recently ended), Adventure Time, and many others became popular among collectors over recent years.

 Unfortunately, older cartoon comics are not very desirable due to many characters not being as popular today (ex: Woody Woodpecker).
 If you have a collection of cartoon comics, be sure to call us for an assessment.